Mezcal: History

+These stills were initially used by Filipino settlers who established coconut plantations on the coastal regions of Guerrero and Colima of New Spain to make vino de coco (coconut liquor, also called lambanog).
+Over the centuries that the Manila-Acapulco galleon trade was active, an estimated 75,000 Filipinos settled western Mexico and intermarried with indigenous and mixed-race families.
+They passed the knowledge of these stills to local communities who applied it to distill fermented agave.
+The first historical record of mezcal production is from southern Jalisco, using techniques derived from coconut liquor production from Colima.

-By the early 1600s, the Spanish colonial government and the Real Audiencia in Spain banned brandy and issued an order for the destruction of vineyards because it competed with the sales of imported spirits from Spain.
-Although this wasn't complied with completely, leaving Mexico behind with the oldest wineries in the Americas.
-The prohibition led to the expansion and commercialization of the production of mezcal to fill the local demand for cheap liquor.
+By the early 1600s, the Spanish colonial government and the Real Audiencia in Spain banned vino de coco and issued an order for the destruction of coconut plantations in Colima because it competed with the sales of imported spirits from Spain.
+This was also the reason they did not initially introduce distillation to Mexico.
+Although this wasn't complied with completely, the prohibition of vino de coco led to the expansion and commercialization of the production of mezcal to fill the local demand for cheap liquor.
 The first mention of distilled agave spirits in colonial records is from 1619, by the Spanish cleric Domingo Lázaro de Arregui.
-He mentions that the indigenous peoples in the coastal regions of the Sierra de Nayarit were distilling "mexcales".
+He mentions that the indigenous peoples in the coastal regions of the Sierra de Nayarit were distilling "mexcales", which he describes as being obtained by distilling fermented juice from roasted agave leaf bases.
 By 1638, the governor of Nueva Galicia also started to regulate the sale of mezcal.
+Mezcal became banned shortly after, though its illicit trade continued.
 By 1643, there are records of mezcal and vino de coco being sold in Guadalajara.

-The production of mezcal moved from the coastal river basins of the Río Grande de Santiago to the inland ravines by the early 1700s to evade the prohibition on spirits production, as well as to take advantage of the larger numbers of wild agave plants in the interiors.
+The production of mezcal moved from the coastal river basins of the Río Grande de Santiago to the inland ravines by the early 1700s to evade the prohibition on indigenous spirits production, as well as to take advantage of the larger numbers of wild agave plants in the interiors.
 The plants used expanded to highland cultivars of Agave angustifolia, as well as Agave rhodacantha in Jalisco, and Agave hookeri in Michoacán.